apache/cloudstack-documentation/source/adminguide/usage.rst

 -  For any resource type, if a domain has limit X, sub-domains or accounts under that domain can have there own limits.
-However, the sum of resource allocated to a sub-domain or accounts under the domain at any point of time should not exceed the value X.
+However, the sum of resource allocated to a sub-domain or Accounts under the domain at any point of time should not exceed the value X.

-   For example, if a domain has the CPU limit of 40 and the sub-domain D1 and account A1 can have limits of 30 each, but at any point of time the resource allocated to D1 and A1 should not exceed the limit of 40.
+   For example, if a domain has the CPU limit of 40 and the sub-domain D1 and Account A1 can have limits of 30 each, but at any point of time the resource allocated to D1 and A1 should not exceed the limit of 40.

--  If any operation needs to pass through two of more resource limit check, then the lower of 2 limits will be enforced, For example: if an account has the Instance limit of 10 and CPU limit of 20, and a User under that account requests 5 Instances of 4 CPUs each.
+-  If any operation needs to pass through two of more resource limit check, then the lower of 2 limits will be enforced, For example: if an Account has the Instance limit of 10 and CPU limit of 20, and a User under that Account requests 5 Instances of 4 CPUs each.
 The User can deploy 5 more Instances because Instance limit is 10.
 However, the User cannot deploy any more Instances because the CPU limit has been exhausted.